 1 In a dish whisk 2 tablespoons of oil with mustard and add ½ teaspoon of salt, pepper to taste and the rosemary sprigs.
 Add steaks and turn them to coat in the marinade.
 The steaks can remain at room temperature for up to 1 hour; cover.

-2 Heat a small frying pan over medium heat and add 2 tablespoons of butter.
+2 Heat a small frying pan (skillet) over medium heat and add 2 tablespoons of butter.
 Add onion and fry gently for about 25 minutes, stirring often, until golden.
 Do not hurry the process.
-Gentle cooking will develop a lovely sweet flavour.
-If you have the heat too high, the outer edges of the onion will burn.
+Gentle cooking will develop a lovely sweet flavour; if the heat is too high, the outer edges of the onion will burn.

 4 When onion is ready, transfer to a side plate.
 Increase heat under pan to medium-high.
 Add 1 teaspoon of butter, then put in tomatoes cut side down.
 Cook for about 2 minutes, until coloured, then turn and cook skin side for 2 minutes.
 Transfer to a plate cut side up and season with salt and pepper and drizzle with balsamic vinegar.